 Translation, proofreading and terminology

-If you are looking for a translator or interpreter service, visit Cymdeithas Cyfieithwyr Cymru's website for a list of competent translators and interpreters and their details.
+If you're looking for a translator or interpreter service, visit the Cymdeithas Cyfieithwyr Cymru's website for a list and details of competent translators and interpreters.

 Here are some Welsh online dictionaries to help you learn enhance your vocabulary:

 - Geiriadur yr Academi